 Planning Policy Wales is supplemented by a series of technical advice notes, circulars and policy clarification letters.
 Technical Advice Note 24: The Historic Environment contains detailed guidance on how the planning system considers the historic environment during development plan preparation and decision making on planning and listed building consent applications.
 It replaces Welsh Office Circulars:

 60/96 Planning and the Historic Environment: Archaeology

 61/96 Planning and the Historic Environment: Historic Buildings and Conservation Areas

 1/98 Planning and the Historic Environment: Directions by the Secretary of State for Wales.

-The replacement of Welsh Office Circular 1/98 has required the making of three new directions that can be downloaded below.
+The replacement of Welsh Office Circular 1/98 has required the making of three new directions.

 Letters to chief planning officers

 Information on the provisions of the Historic Environment (Wales) Act 2016 and its implementation has been sent to the chief planning officers in Wales.
 The letters are available here.